guisalmeida/guisalmeida.com/content/projects/2023-11-18-zopa-clothing-store.md

 ![Dashboard](static/assets/img/dashboard1.png)

-Also the lists of products and users were made with [MUI data grid](https://mui.com/x/react-data-grid/).
+Also, the lists of products and users were made with [MUI data grid](https://mui.com/x/react-data-grid/).
 ![Dashboard](static/assets/img/dashboard2.png)